 As stated in the City Ordinance 705.01, “the purpose of the ordinance is to protect the emergency services of the Police Department from misuse, by responding to defective alarm systems and excessive alarms.”

 The ordinance was passed in the City of Kettering on December 10, 2009.
 History has shown that approximately 98% of all alarm calls are false.

 Alarm RE-REGISTRATION takes place every two years.
 The alarm permit holder must update the registration form so that the department has current information.
-Re-registration can be done either by using the website registration form or by contacting Officer Jung.
+Re-registration can be done either by using the website registration form or by contacting Officer James.
 There is NO fee to re-register.

 In the event that an alarm occurs at your residence or business, the alarm company notifies the Kettering Police Dispatch Center.
 Officers are then dispatched to the location.

 If the residence or business is found to be secure with no signs of criminal activity, then a copy of the response card is left by the officer.
 If the alarm is activated accidentally, officers will make contact with the person on scene to confirm there is no problem and leave a copy of the alarm response card.

 If alarm fees are not paid, then both civil and criminal action can be taken against the alarm permit holder.
 If the disconnect order is ignored, the alarm user will be charged with a Minor Misdemeanor.

 If the alarms occur due to faulty equipment, the alarm permit holder can send in the information with a copy of the work order from the alarm company and apply for an appeal of the alarm assessment fee.